-Private investment in upstream interests for conducting Petroleum Operations are granted through concession contracts and are generally attributed by a public tender process.
-Such rights may also be attributed by simultaneous or direct negotiations in relation to areas that had already been declared available when (i) no concession was granted pursuant to previous public tender, (ii) rescission, relinquishment and abandonment, or (iii) the need to join adjacent areas to a concession, where justified, due to technical and economic reasons.
+Private investment in upstream interests for conducting Petroleum Operations is granted through concession contracts and is generally attributed by a public tender process.
+Such rights may also be attributed by simultaneous or direct negotiations in relation to areas that had already been declared available when (i) no concession was granted pursuant to a previous public tender, (ii) there is rescission, relinquishment and abandonment, or (iii) there is a need to join adjacent areas to a concession, where justified for technical and economic reasons.